-Meet: at the HOME arts centre, 2 Tony Wilson Place, 12 noon.
+Meet: Outside HOME, 2 Tony Wilson Place, 11am.

-Booking: Please book here with eventbrite.
+Booking: Please press here to book with Eventbrite.

 Official Manchester Music Tours